vhfsantos/CURE/README.md

 <p align="center"><img src="misc/logo.png" alt="CURE" width="40%"></p>

-**CURE** is an automated and parallel pipeline for curation of phylogenomic analysis of ultraconserved elements (UCEs). **CURE** does it in two different approaches:
+**CURE** is an automated and parallel pipeline for curation of phylogenomic analysis of ultraconserved elements (UCEs).
+It works in two different approaches:

 * _by gene_: concatenates all UCEs from the same gene and treats different regions (exons ans introns) as different partitions;
 * _by region_: concatenates all UCEs from the same exons or introns of the same gene.

-For such, **CURE** takes as input the baits file used for UCE sequencing, the reference genome and annotation file, and the UCE alignments produced by phyluce. [phyluce](https://phyluce.readthedocs.io/en/latest/).
+By default, **CURE** runs both approaches, but it can be changed.
+The input files for the pipeline are the baits file used for UCE sequencing, the reference genome and annotation file, and the UCE alignments produced by [phyluce](https://phyluce.readthedocs.io/en/latest/).

 # Table of contents